Miss World 1988

-Miss World 1988, the 38th edition of the Miss World pageant, was held on 17 November 1988 at the Royal Albert Hall in London, UK.
+Miss World 1988, the 38th edition of the Miss World pageant, was held on 17 November 1988 at the Royal Albert Hall in London, United Kingdom.
 The winner was Linda Pétursdóttir (Queen of Europe) from Iceland.
-She was crowned by Miss World 1987, Ulla Weigerstorfer of Austria.
-Runner-up was Yeon-hee Choi (Queen of Asia) representing Korea and third was Kirsty Roper from the United Kingdom.
+At the conclusion of the event, she was crowned by Miss World 1987, Ulla Weigerstorfer of Austria.
+Runner-up was Yeon-hee Choi (Queen of Asia) representing South Korea and third was Kirsty Roper from the United Kingdom.
 The Miss World 1988 was hosted by Peter Marshall, who has hosted other Miss World competitions such as Miss World 1986, and Alexandra Bastedo, with musical performances by Koreana and 1970s American pop musician Donny Osmond.